Evidence of bribery by Jeyakanth Selvarajah and his employees, known by his supervising organisations

 Documentary and multiple eyewitness evidence of Jeyakanth's action in bribing a local official to pervert justice.

-Why are churches still funding this work, without proper investigation?
+Why are churches still funding this work?